in28minutes/java-cheat-sheet/README.md

 ```
 #### States of a Thread - Examples
 A thread is in NEW state when an object of the thread is created but the start method is not yet called.
 At the end of line 1, battingThread1 is in NEW state.
 A thread is in RUNNABLE state when it is eligible to run, but not running yet.
 (A number of Threads can be in RUNNABLE state.
 Scheduler selects which Thread to move to RUNNING state).
 In the above example, sometimes the Batting Statistics thread is running and at other time, the Bowling Statistics Thread is running.
 When Batting Statistics thread is Running, the Bowling Statistics thread is ready to run.
-ItÕs just that the scheduler picked Batting Statistics thread to run at that instance and vice-versa.
+It's just that the scheduler picked Batting Statistics thread to run at that instance and vice-versa.
 When Batting Statistics thread is Running, the Bowling Statistics Thread is in Runnable state (Note that the Bowling Statistics Thread is not waiting for anything except for the Scheduler to pick it up and run it).
-A thread is RUNNING state when itÕs the one that is currently , what else to say, Running.
+A thread is RUNNING state when it's the one that is currently , what else to say, Running.
 A thread is in BLOCKED/WAITING/SLEEPING state when it is not eligible to be run by the Scheduler.
 Thread is alive but is waiting for something.
 An example can be a Synchronized block.
 If Thread1 enters synchronized block, it blocks all the other threads from entering synchronized code on the same instance or class.
 All other threads are said to be in Blocked state.
 A thread is in DEAD/TERMINATED state when it has completed its execution.
 Once a thread enters dead state, it cannot be made active again.
 #### Thread Priority